 Today, Ruffner has approximately 100,000 visitors each year, but fewer than 500 members.

 Ruffner is still free to enter after all these years – 40 to be exact –

 Put simply, membership is like a use fee for all the things you have access to at Ruffner—14 miles of trails, public restrooms, educational programs, a parking lot, the Nature Center and the Back Porch pavilion—all for free.
 To keep these in operation and open to everyone, we ask those that can afford it to please sign up for membership, or give $3 if you are not already a Ruffner member (more on this number below).

 So, if you walk, hike, or run the trails, if you enjoy the panoramic vistas, if you love learning about the natural world, or simply like having a place to park and take a break from city life, now is the time to become a Ruffner member.
 Check out your options below...

-Ruffner Mountain is the largest nature preserve in the heart of Birmingham, Alabama providing science and nature education programming, 14 miles of trails, and a protected area for thousands of species of native flora and fauna.
-It is a site for Citizen Science programs and an array of scientist conducted research projects, including native bat and amphibian surveys, research into the causes of American Chestnut Blight, and groves of new growth long leaf pine.
-Each year, through nature education and eco-arts programming, it impacts the lives of countless students and scores of schools and universities across the state.
+Ruffner Mountain is a 1,040 acre urban nature preserve in the heart of Birmingham, Alabama providing science and nature education programming, 14 miles of trails, and a protected area for thousands of species of native flora and fauna.
+It is a site for Citizen Science programs and an array of scientist conducted research projects, including native bat and amphibian surveys, research into the causes of American Chestnut Blight, and groves of new-growth long leaf pine.
+Each year, through nature education and EcoArts programming, it impacts the lives of countless students and scores of schools and universities across the state.

 Ruffner does not receive federal, state, or county funding, nor does it have an endowment.
 Approximately 47% of its annual budget comes from donations.

 If you believe in its mission to advance the understanding of ecology in a rapidly changing world, support Ruffner with a gift today.

 WANT TO VOLUNTEER AT RUFFNER?